Pregnancy Dreams Interpreted: What Do Pregnancy Dreams Mean?

 In a series of vivid maternal dreams, a female dreamer works through many issues related to pregnancy and raising a child, illustrating the ways she has to prepare before seriously considering the possibility: graduate from college, become more financially stable, get comfortable with being a nurturer.
 At the same time, the dreams are helping her prepare for a career in an occupation that requires her to be a caregiver.

-In another dream I interpreted, a woman dreamed about three children that were hers, even though she doesn’t have any children.
+In another dream I interpreted, a woman dreamed about three children that are hers, even though she doesn’t have any children.
 They were children she had miscarried.
 Unborn children can appear in dreams.
 Women (and men) can dream about their future children and see every detail ahead of time — they even know from the dream what to name them!

 Dreams tell stories many different ways.
 While often symbolic in meaning, pregnancy dreams can also be literal.
 There are certain symbols – seeds and young animals, for example – that are known to appear in dreams indicating the dreamer is, or is about to be, pregnant.
 However, every symbol has alternative interpretations.
 It’s wise to consider a literal interpretation first – if you or your partner really is pregnant, you want to know as soon as possible.
 Just be careful to avoid jumping to conclusions.

 You can read more about dream symbolism and my easy-to-follow system of dream interpretation in my book.
 Available in print and for Kindle at Amazon.
 Just click on the cover image.
 Published by Hampton Roads.
 Available at retailers other than Amazon, such Barnes & Noble and Abe Books.